cedriking/weaver/README.md

 - **Tab groups** - Easily group tabs to groups and access them really fast.
 - **Partial support for Chrome extensions** - Install some extensions from Chrome Web Store
 - **Overlay** - It contains everything you will need.
 Search box, bookmarks, menu, your custom components and much more!
-- **Packages** - Extend the Arweave Browser for your needs, by installing or developing your own packages.
+- **Packages** - Extend Weaver for your needs, by installing or developing your own packages.
 They can theme the browser and even add custom components to the Overlay!

 # Screenshots